El Paso imposes curfew as virus cases overwhelm hospitals

 Earlier Sunday, Texas Gov. Greg Abbott announced that part of the city’s civic center will be used as a temporary hospital to care for the ill.

-El Paso County health officials reported 772 new coronavirus cases Sunday, which accounted for more than 20% of the state’s new cases.
+El Paso County health officials reported 1,443 new virus cases Monday, which is a record high

 Copyright 2020 The Associated Press.
 All rights reserved.